mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 In other words, the human world is very weak, in a sense human beings are very weak.
 Because they are liable to be destroyed by others [...]
 But as long as you have craving, you believe “I am strong.”
 On the other hand, cravings are very breakable, very weak, just like a lamp.

 So very naturally, “continued existence of conditioned dharmas is all the time distinctly precarious.”
-Unstable, uneasy, always.
+[It is] always unstable, uneasy.
 You don’t know what it is.
-So finally, all you have to do is, day after day, from moment to moment, all you have to do is to make every possible effort to learn what life is.
+So finally, day after day, from moment to moment, all you have to do is to make every possible effort to learn what life is.
 That’s all you have to do.
 Because intellectually, no matter how long you try to pin down what life is, you don’t know.
 So this is the final practice we have to do.

 That is the simile of the lamp.